kubernetes/website/content/en/docs/tasks/debug/debug-cluster/kubectl-node-debug.md

 : Logs from `kube-proxy`, which is responsible for directing traffic to Service endpoints.

 `/host/var/log/containerd.log`
-: Logs from `containerd` process running on node.
+: Logs from the `containerd` process running on the node.

 `/host/var/log/syslog`
-: Shows general messages and info regarding the system.
+: Shows general messages and information regarding the system.

 `/host/var/log/kern.log`
 : Shows kernel logs.